Introduction

 Memberships

 Simon is a member of the Bar Human Rights Committee.
-He also undertakes pro bono work on behalf of the charity Advocate.
-Simon is committed to helping those who are unable to help themselves and will act pro bono if required.
-He has volunteered for the Bar Council's Schools program which places Barristers in schools to provide information and guidance regarding a career at the Bar.
-Lastly, Simon is developing a program of learning for school children which will cover a wide range of practical legal life skills and knowledge.
+He also undertakes pro bono work and is committed to helping those who are unable to help themselves.
+He was recently shortlisted for Young Barrister of the Year at the Bar Pro Bono Awards 2025.
+He has also volunteered for the Bar Council's Schools program which places Barristers in schools to provide information and guidance regarding a career at the Bar.